SAP-samples/partner-reference-application/Tutorials/35b-Multi-Tenancy-Provisioning-Connect-ByD.md

 ### Subscribe To the SAP SAP BTP Multi-Tenant Application

-1. In the SAP BTP cockpit (consumer subaccount), navigate to *Instances and Subscriptions*.
+1. In the SAP BTP cockpit of the newly created consumer subaccount, navigate to *Instances and Subscriptions*.
 2. Create a subscription to *Poetry Slam Manager* with the *default* service plan (this is the multi-tenant SAP BTP application you just created).

-## Configure Single Sign-on for the SAP BTP Application
+## Set Up Single Sign-On for the SAP BTP Application Subscription
 In this tutorial, the Identity Authentication service tenant that is used by the SAP Business ByDesign tenant for authentication is reused.

+### Configure Single Sign-On for the SAP BTP Application
-Therefore, configure a trust relationship between the SAP BTP consumer subaccount and the Identity Authentication service tenant of SAP Business ByDesign as described in [Configure Trust Using SAML 2.0](./25-Multi-Tenancy-Provisioning.md).
+Configure a trust relationship between the SAP BTP consumer subaccount and the Identity Authentication service tenant of SAP Business ByDesign as described in [Configure Trust Using SAML 2.0](./25-Multi-Tenancy-Provisioning.md).

 ### Launch the SAP BTP Multi-Tenant Application

-To launch the Poetry Slam Manager application, choose *Go to Application*.
-Copy the link address of the Poetry Slam Manager application and note it down as **SAP BTP Application Tenant URL** for later reference.
+1. To launch the Poetry Slams application, choose *Go to Application*.
+Copy the link address of the Poetry Slams application and note it down as **SAP BTP Application Poetry Slams Tenant URL** for later reference.

+2. From there, open a fully booked poetry slam and click in the header of the Object Page to *Maintain Visitors*.
+Copy the link address of the Visitors application and note it down as **SAP BTP Application Visitors Tenant URL** for later reference.

+   > Note: The application cannot be started successfully as the authorizations are not set.
+This is described in the next section.

+2. Replace *poetryslams/index.html* in the link address of the poetry slams application with *visitors/index.html* to get the visitors application URL and note it down as **SAP BTP Application Visitors Tenant URL** for later reference.

    > Note: If you're directed to an SAP HANA XS Advanced Login screen after launching the application, check the naming of your SAP BTP Cloud Foundry runtime organization.
 The organization name must be in lowercase.

 ## Configure Single Sign-On for SAP Business ByDesign